twilio/hackpack-v4-firmware/README.md

 #### Onboard Screen

-Your Hackpack v4 is equipped with a capacitive-touch screen, which duplicates the video output that can also be displayed normally via the HDMI output of the Raspberry Pi.
+Your Hackpack v4 is equipped with a resistive-touch screen, which duplicates the video output that can also be displayed normally via the HDMI output of the Raspberry Pi.